SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 `{"role": "user", "content": "What's this?", "images": ["base64data"]}`).
 There are no separate `role: "images"` messages.
 Chat completion handlers (`OllamaChatHandler`, `OpenAiApiHandler`, `ClaudeApiHandler`) detect the `"images"` key and format images appropriately for each API in their `_build_messages_from_conversation` methods.
+For `OpenAiApiHandler` and `ClaudeApiHandler`, the shared traversal and the text-only error fallback live in `handlers/base/image_injection.py`; each handler supplies its own block format (`_process_single_image_source`), image placement (Claude prepends, OpenAI appends), and API-visible fallback note text.
 Completions handlers (e.g., `KoboldCppApiHandler`) do not process images.
 The `LlmApiService` gatekeeper strips the `"images"` key from all messages when `llm_takes_images` is False, ensuring non-vision models never see image data.
 Separate "ImageSpecific" handlers are no longer needed and have been deprecated.